OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-04.md

 ## 1 Kings 4:1

-King Solomon reigned over all Israel.
+King Solomon governed all of Israel.

 ## 1 Kings 4:2